 AI is on the leading edge of our technological development and holds great promise for scientists working to better understand and address climate change and its effects.
 A recent research paper from professionals at Cornell University discusses ten ways AI can help in the fight against climate change.
 Those include creating low-carbon materials, making transportation more efficient, creating more tools to support individual changes to reduce carbon footprint, and designing more efficient electrical systems.

 One of AI’s other significant contributions is that it helps climate scientists build better prediction models so they can learn more about precisely how our actions are affecting the planet and what changes will be most effective.
+If you want to know about the benefits of green AI, click here.

 Greenhouse gases are, of course, produced in large part from our reliance on fossil fuels, which means a paradigm shift in energy production and use is in order if we’re to effectively address climate change.
 Wind farm tech is already taking hold, but there’s still much to be explored with solar power and how to efficiently store the energy generated from solar panels.
 Another promising line of investigation is nuclear power, which can produce carbon-free energy.
 We’re not there yet, but there are companies exploring how to do this safely, such as General Fusion in Canada.